 Despite all our work to date to clean up our electrical grid, Oregon still gets half its power from fossil fuels and is currently projected to become the dirtiest energy grid on the West Coast.

 Washington and California have enacted laws putting them on track to 100% clean energy by 2045, but we have not.
 Thanks to Oregon’s Coal to Clean law (passed in 2016), dirty coal plants will be phased out as an energy source for Oregon’s electric grid by 2030.
 However, so far, retiring coal plants have been largely replaced by increasing our state's reliance on fossil gas power plants.
-The Oregon Department of Energy tracked a whopping 57% increase in fossil gas in Oregon’s electricity resource mix just over six years, between 2012 to 2018.
+The amount of fossil gas in Oregon’s electricity resource mix doubled between 2012 and 2018 as coal retired, according to the Oregon Department of Energy.
 Fossil gas use is now the second-largest source of greenhouse gas pollution in Oregon (22%)—we currently use the primarily-fracked gas for generating electricity, heating buildings and industrial processes.

 To chart a better course for Oregon, we need a new 'north star' of 100% clean energy.
 Our electric system cannot continue to rely on uncontrolled fossil gas.
 A 100% Clean policy (HB 2021) will enable us to rapidly shift our electric mix from fossil fuel reliance to being powered entirely by affordable, non-polluting sources like solar, wind, and innovative energy storage technologies by the year 2040.
 With targets along the way, HB 2021 will ensure our utilities are rapidly decarbonizing, achieving 80% clean by 2030, 90% clean by 2035, and 100% clean by 2040.
 The bill also draws a line in the sand on fossil fuels for powering our state, not permitting any more new fossil gas plants to be built in Oregon.

 100% clean energy is the foundation to a clean economy